nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

 * For the commands `help` `clear` and `exit`, extra information/words following the command after a space will be ignored.<br>
   e.g. if the command specifies `exit 123 `, it will be interpreted as `exit`.
-However, `exit1` will not be recognized as a command
+However, `exit1` will not be recognized as a command.

 * For all parameters, starting and ending spaces will be trimmed.